csiro-robotics/ohm/docs/docmapusage.md

 }
 ```

 Note the call to `gpu_map.syncVoxels()`.
-The @c GpuMap does not automatically sync GPU changes back to CPU memory.
+The `GpuMap` does not automatically sync GPU changes back to CPU memory.
 This call ensures data synchronisation and allows read access to the map on CPU following this call.

-The @c GpuMap relies on a @c GpuCache which keeps a copy of relevant @c MapChunk data in GPU memory.
+The `GpuMap` relies on a `GpuCache` which keeps a copy of relevant `MapChunk` data in GPU memory.
 This cache
 keeps recently accessed chunks in GPU memory and will move data back to CPU memory once the cache is full and new
 chunks need to be modified.
-Changes in CPU will mark the chunk as dirty and the @c GpuCache will upload the updated
+Changes in CPU will mark the chunk as dirty and the `GpuCache` will upload the updated
 data from CPU, however there is no resolution mechanism for merging simultaneous changes on CPU and GPU.

-For optimal performance the number of rays given to each @ref GpuMap::integrateRays() "integrateRays()" call may
+For optimal performance the number of rays given to each `GpuMap::integrateRays()` call may
 need to be tuned to the current platform.
 Batch sizes of 2048 or 4096 are recommended.
 Small batch sizes will be
 slower than performing the same update in CPU.

-Note that the @c GpuMap implementation will update the @c VoxelMean for maps which have a @c VoxelMean layer.
+Note that the `GpuMap` implementation will update the `VoxelMean` for maps which have a `VoxelMean` layer.

 ## GPU NDT Map

-The @c GpuNdtMap extends the @c GpuMap adding the NDT semantics to the GPU update.
-This @c
+The `GpuNdtMap` extends the `GpuMap` adding the NDT semantics to the GPU update.
+This `GpuNdtMap` must be used in place
-GpuNdtMap must be used in place of the @c GpuMap object if NDT semantics are required.
+of the `GpuMap` object if NDT semantics are required.
 The NDT update is notably
 more expensive than the base GPU update.

 ```.cpp